-Studies show that while CLA reduces total cholesterol levels, it reduces HDL, or good cholesterol level as well.
+Studies show that while CLA reduces total cholesterol levels, it also reduces HDL, or good cholesterol levels.

 For Healthcare Professionals

-It is thought that replacing other PUFAs with CLA may reduce oxidative stress and modulate intracellular signaling (11).
-These effects may inhibit carcinogenesis and affect the cellular response to tumor necrosis factor-alpha (TNF-alpha) (15).
-In vitro studies have shown that it inhibits the proliferation of MCF-7 breast cancer cells (3).
-The two major isomers of CLA, trans-10,cis-12 (t10c12) and cis-9,trans-11 (c9t11), have different physiological properties.
-The cis-9,trans-11 isomer, the principal dietary form, was shown to induce tissue inhibitor of metalloproteinase mRNA in SGC-7901 human gastric carcinoma cells.
-This may play a role in inhibiting the tumor metastasis cascade (2).
-The inhibition was thought to come from blocking of the cell cycle with reduced expressions of cyclin A, B1 and D1 and enhanced expressions of CDKI (17).
+It is thought that replacing other polyunsaturated fatty acids (PUFAs) with CLA may reduce oxidative stress and modulate intracellular signaling (11).
+These effects may inhibit carcinogenesis and affect cellular responses to tumor necrosis factor-alpha (TNF-alpha) (15).
+In vitro, CLA inhibited MCF-7 breast cancer cell proliferation, but the mechanisms by which this occurred for both isomers (trans-10,cis-12 and cis-9,trans-11) differed and require future elucidation (3).
+The cis-9,trans-11 isomer induced tissue inhibitor of metalloproteinase (TIMP)-1 and TIMP-2 mRNA in SGC-7901 human gastric carcinoma cells, which may play a role in inhibiting the tumor metastasis cascade (2).
+This inhibition may come from blocking the cell cycle with reduced expressions of cyclin A, B1 and D1 and enhanced cyclin-dependent kinase inhibitor (CDKI) expression (17).